JPatel87/locks-of-lush/README.md

 ### Wireframes

 Below are links to the initial wireframes created for this project.
+During development, plans were slightly modified in order to improve the user experience.

 * [Home page](readme_documents/wireframes/home-wireframe.png)